marco262/my_wiki/data/onednd/subclass/circle-of-the-land.md

 ### 6th Level: Natural Recovery

 Tapping into nature, you can conserve and recover your magical power.
-You can cast one of the spells of 1st-level or higher that you have prepared from your Circle Spells feature without expending a spell slot, and you must finish a Long Rest before you do so again.
+You can cast one of the spells of 1st-level or higher that you have prepared from your Circle Spells feature without expending a spell slot, and you must finish a [[glossary:Long Rest]] before you do so again.

 In addition, when you finish a Short Rest, you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your Druid level (round up), and none of the slots can be 6th level or higher.
 For example, if you're a 6th-level Druid, you can recover up to three levels worth of spell slots.
 You can recover a 3rd-level spell slot, a 2nd-level spell slot and a 1st-level spell slot, or three 1st-level spell slots.
-Once you recover spell slots with this feature, you can't do so again until you finish a Long Rest.
+Once you recover spell slots with this feature, you can't do so again until you finish a [[glossary:Long Rest]].

 ### 10th Level: Nature's Ward